Árneshreppur

 Árneshreppur (/is/) is an Icelandic municipality, located in the Westfjords peninsula of northwestern Iceland.
 It is Iceland's lowest-populated municipality with a population of 53 based on the 2024 estimate.

 The village Djúpavík at the Reykjarfjörður /is/ is situated in the municipality.
 Other villages are Gjögur /is/ and Norðurfjörður /is/.
 The area is served by Gjögur Airport.

 Árneshreppur is known for its natural environment with hiking paths, the exhibitions in Djúpavík and the museum Kört in Trékyllisvík.
 One of the main tourist attractions is Krossneslaug, a swimming pool by the seaside near the farm Krossnes /is/.
 Since 2021, there is a strict nature reserve in Drangar.

+In March 2026, residents voted to unify with Kaldrananeshreppur, but the referendum was declared invalid in May.